Washington, D.C., Mayor Muriel Bowser will leave her office when her current term expires

 NeutralU.S News

 - Washington, D.C.
-Mayor Muriel Bowser has announced that she will not seek re-election for a fourth term, marking the end of her decade-long leadership in the nation's capital.
-This decision was made public during an interview with NBC Washington, indicating a significant shift in the political landscape as the 2026 election approaches.
+Mayor Muriel Bowser has announced that she will not seek re-election for a fourth term, a decision that marks the end of her decade-long leadership in the nation's capital.
+This announcement was made during an interview with NBC Washington, indicating a significant shift in the political landscape ahead of the 2026 election.

-- Bowser's decision not to run again opens the door for a competitive race to lead Washington, D.C., as her tenure has been marked by notable initiatives and challenges that have shaped the city’s governance and public policy.
+- Bowser's decision not to run again opens the field for a competitive race to lead Washington, D.C., as she has been a prominent figure in local politics.
+Her tenure has seen various challenges and developments, making her departure noteworthy for both her supporters and opponents.

 — via World Pulse Now AI Editorial System